-- WHEREAS, Michael You for BLYD Holdings, has submitted an application for Certificate of Appropriateness (MAJCOA 6175-2016) to allow for the demolition of one detached single-story, single-family residence located at 636 East Grand Avenue; - WHEREAS, available records indicate that the single-family residential structure was constructed in or around 1936; - WHEREAS, the City of Pomona's Historic Resources Inventory, prepared in 1993 by Diane Marsh, describes the buildings on the subject property does not possess architectural character and does not contribute to the historic streetscape of the neighborhood; - WHEREAS, in accordance with Section .5809-13.F.8b, all property owners directly adjacent to the site were notified of the application on March 1, 2017, no less than thirty days before consideration by the Historic Preservation Commission; - WHEREAS, the Historic Preservation Commission must make findings as described in Section .5809-13.F.8 of the Pomona Zoning Ordinance (PZO) to approve Major Certificate of Appropriateness (MAJCOA 6175-2016) for the demolition of any structure constructed before 1945; - WHEREAS, the Historic Preservation Commission of the City of Pomona, has, after giving notice thereof as required by law, held a public hearing on April 5, 2017 concerning the requested Major Certificate of Appropriateness (MAJCOA 6175-2016); and - WHEREAS, the Historic Preservation Commission has carefully considered all pertinent testimony and the staff report offered in the case presented at the public hearing. - NOW THEREFORE, BE IT HEREBY RESOLVED by the Historic Preservation Commission of the City of Pomona, California, as follows: - SECTION 1.
-Pursuant to the Guidelines for Implementation of the Environmental Quality Act (CEQA), the proposed project meets the criteria for a Class 1, Section 15301 Categorical Exemption in that the project involves the demolition and removal of a maximum of three single-family residences.
+WHEREAS, the applicant, Omar Marroquin, has submitted an application for Certificate of Appropriateness (MAJCOA 11272-2019) to allow for the demolition of one single family residence located at 248 W. Grand Avenue (APN: 8343-001-025);

+WHEREAS, available records indicate that the structure was constructed in 1925;

+WHEREAS, the City of Pomona's Historic Resources Inventory, prepared in 1993 by Diane Marsh, identifies the structure located on the subject property in its survey of Buena Vista Avenue;

+WHEREAS, in accordance with Section .5809-13.F.8b, all property owners directly adjacent to the site were notified of the application on February 4, 2019, no less than thirty days before consideration by the Historic Preservation Commission;

+WHEREAS, the Historic Preservation Commission must make findings as described in Section .5809-13.F.8 of the Pomona Zoning Ordinance (PZO) to approve Major Certificate of Appropriateness (MAJCOA 11272-2019) for the demolition of any structure constructed before 1945;

+WHEREAS, the Historic Preservation Commission of the City of Pomona, has, after giving notice thereof as required by law, held a public hearing on March 6, 2019 concerning the requested Major Certificate of Appropriateness (MAJCOA 11272-2019); and

+WHEREAS, the Historic Preservation Commission has carefully considered all pertinent testimony and the staff report offered in the case presented at the public hearing.

+NOW THEREFORE, BE IT HEREBY RESOLVED by the Historic Preservation Commission of the City of Pomona, California, as follows:

+SECTION 1.
+Pursuant to the Guidelines for Implementation of the Environmental Quality Act (CEQA), the proposed project meets the criteria for a Class 1, Section 15301 Categorical Exemption in that the project involves the demolition and removal of one single-family residence.

-HPC Resolution No. 17-636 East Grand Avenue (MAJCOA 6175-2016) Page 2 of 5 a.
+HPC Resolution No. 248 W. Grand Avenue (MAJCOA 11272-2019) Page 2 of 5 a.
 The proposed change will not adversely affect any significant historical, cultural, architectural, or aesthetic features of the concerned property or the historic district in which it is located.

 SECTION 2.
 Section .5809-13.F.6 of the PZO requires the Historic Preservation Commission to determine whether all onsite structures meet any of the criteria for designation as a local historic landmark before approving a Major Certificate of Appropriateness for demolition of pre-1945 structures.
-The Historic Preservation Commission herby finds as follows:
+The Historic Preservation Commission hereby finds as follows:

-The City of Pomona Historic Resources Survey lists the subject structure as not contributing to the historic streetscape because it does not possess architectural character.
-The subject single-family residence was originally constructed in 1936 and the architectural style is described in the City of Pomona's Historic Resources Inventory as a California Bungalow.
-It has no special characteristics that distinguish it from other homes of the period located in the City.
+The City of Pomona Historic Resources Survey did not identify the single family home in its survey of structures along Grand Avenue eligible for local landmark status, eligible for listing in the California Register of Historic Resources, or eligible for listing in the National Register of Historic Places.
+The subject structure appears to have been constructed in 1925 although the original building permits have not been identified.
+The architectural style is described as a California Bungalow in the City of Pomona's Historic Resources Inventory.
+It has no special characteristics that distinguish it from other structures of the period located in the City.
 The structures also do not exemplify any special elements of the City's history.